ldijkman/async-esp-fs-webserver/docs/ino/thermostat_web_flash/readme.md

 of all ESP webservers in my network

 ---
-added Telegram notifications to phone (Telegram is a whatsap alike messenger)
+added Telegram notifications to phone (Telegram is a whatsapp alike messenger)

 ![Screenshot from 2024-05-06 17-42-44](https://github.com/ldijkman/async-esp-fs-webserver/assets/45427770/998b7c4e-087a-4251-a307-48f95712a0fc)